 - Is Jesus Truly the Son of God?

 - Why Go To Church?

 - Why Would a Loving God Allow Evil, Pain, and Suffering?

-This series of live, on-site presentations has two objectives.
+This series of apologetics presentations, which can be done either online or on-site, has two objectives.
 The first is to help those who are searching for their own answers to these “big questions” in life.
 The second is to equip Catholics to better respond to St. Peter’s challenge to “always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have” (1 Peter 3:15).
 In other words, these sessions are intended to help strengthen faith, as well enable us to better explain and share our faith.